Information-Theoretic Storage Cost in Sentence Comprehension: Discussion

 \section{Discussion}

-In this study, we introduced \emph{information storage cost}, an information-theoretic metric quantifying expectations about future input.
+In this study, we introduced \emph{information storage cost}, an information-theoretic measure of working memory storage quantifying expectations about future input.
 Unlike traditional storage cost metrics that rely on specific syntactic theories and discrete counting, our measure is continuous, grammar-independent, and estimable from neural language models.
 Our analyses demonstrated the validity of this approach: information storage successfully recovers the processing difficulty of center embeddings and object relative clauses solely from distributional statistics, correlates with grammar-based DLT storage, and predicts reading times in naturalistic text over and above baseline models.
-These results suggest that the cognitive bottleneck of storage can be effectively operationalized as the maintenance of (half) mutual information between the context and the future.
+These results suggest that the cognitive bottleneck of storage can be effectively operationalized as the maintenance of (half-pointwise) mutual information between the context and the future.

+The current theory is noteworthy in the context of \emph{lossy-context surprisal}~\citep{futrell-etal-2020-lossy}.
+Our measure operationalizes storage cost as the sum of predictive potentials under the assumption of perfect context maintenance.
+It quantifies the informational load required to sustain the high-fidelity representations that underlie prediction errors in traditional surprisal theory \citep{hale-2001,levy-2008}.
+However, human sentence processing is fundamentally constrained by memory loss and noise~\citep{lewis-vasishth-2005,levy-etal-2009}.
+Just as lossy-context surprisal~\citep{futrell-etal-2020-lossy} generalized traditional surprisal by integrating memory constraints through noisy context representations, our framework provides a foundation for extending storage cost to account for such imperfect maintenance.
+Thus, investigating \emph{lossy-context} storage remains a crucial next step to more accurately capture how the cognitive system manages information under finite resources.
+Ultimately, while prior research on the \emph{memory-surprisal tradeoff}~\citep{hahn-etal-2021,hahn-etal-2022-morpheme} has primarily focused on corpus-level averages, our proposed metric provides the formal machinery to investigate these information-theoretic dynamics at the level of incremental, word-by-word sentence comprehension.

 The observed alignment between our information-theoretic measure and grammar-based DLT storage is theoretically linked to the Head-Dependent Mutual Information (HDMI) hypothesis proposed by \citet{futrell-etal-2019}.
 The HDMI hypothesis posits that syntactic dependencies exist primarily between word pairs exhibiting high PMI.
 Indeed, \citet{futrell-etal-2020-lossy} provided empirical evidence across 54 languages showing that words in a syntactic dependency share higher PMI on average than those without such a relation.
 This theoretical framework explains why our information-theoretic metric, despite being derived purely from distributional statistics, correlates with storage costs grounded in dependency grammar.